Suggested Running Kit list

 - Waterproof trousers – lightweight, bring if you have, particularly over the winter months.

 - Running hat and gloves – for the spring/ autumn months.
 We may well include a night run which can get chilly.

 - Poles – lightweight, trail-running type.
 Some people use them, others don’t.
-We can advise on use if you have not used before and wish to do so during the camp.
+We can advise on use if you have not used before and wish to do so.

-- Calf compression guards – we often wear these mainly to stop irritation from prickly vegetation on narrow trails.
+- Calf compression guards – can be useful to stop irritation from prickly vegetation on narrow trails.